hapham258/SCARA_Motion_Planning/README.md

 </p>

 ## Build and Run
-Use the following commands to download and compile the package.
+Use the following commands to download and compile the package (tested on Ubuntu 16.04 and 18.04)
 ```
 git clone https://github.com/hapham258/SCARA_Motion_Planning.git
 cd SCARA_Motion_Planning